Revised: October 16, 2014

 Section 18.M. of the Contract provides that if a vacation starts or ends between a scheduled outbound and return flight, a Flight Attendant may, at her/his option, move the vacation period forward or backward in order to fly the scheduled ID.
 Contact your Schedule Planner immediately after monthly schedules are released should you opt to fly your trip.
 Should you wish to fly an ID in the “old” month that would be dropped as a result of a vacation period in the new month, you must contact Advance Schedule Planning before schedule bidding for the new month closes in order to ensure the vacation slide is applied before the award of monthly bids.
 Refer to your monthly bid package Cover Letter for additional information.

 Vacation Pay Advance

 The Company shall provide, on written request, a partial advance up to sixty (60%) of pay to a Flight Attendant for the purpose of vacation.
 This advance must be requested at least seven (7) days prior to the beginning of the vacation period.
 See Section 18.P. for more details.
-Contact the Flight Attendant Support Team (FAST) for assistance.
+Contact the Flight Attendant Support Team (FAST) at option 4, then 8 for assistance.

 top of page